 The cost of hand embroidery supplies in 1930

-In Britain, a pound was made up of 240 pennies or 20 shillings.
-A shilling consisted of 12 pennies.
+A pound was a hefty sum, made up of 20 shillings, and each shilling held 12 pence.
 A penny consisted of two halfpennies or four farthings.

 Tools and equipment Cost